agc-shubham/100-days-of-python/README.md

 # Day 24
 working with files, directory and paths.
 Updating snake game created on Day 21 and writing script to replace specific sections from files
 # Day 25
-Leearning to use Pandas & Map Game using turtle and pandas
+Learning to use Pandas & Map Game using turtle and pandas
+# Day 26
+List Comprehension